TheRemote/RaspberryPiMinecraft/README.md

 -Added terminal colors to improve visibility<br>
 -Cleaned up script substantially by breaking out duplicate code to functions<br>
 -Fixed issue where when reconfiguring an existing server you would not be prompted to configure daily reboots<br>
+-Removed /boot/config.txt tweaks as they are no longer compatible with Pi 4<br>
 <h3>August 24th 2019</h3>
 -To prevent startup failure on 32bit ARM the maximum memory for the Minecraft server is capped at 2700MB.
 This is a per process limitation of 32 bit on ARM and Linux.
 This restriction can be lifted by using a 64 bit operating system.<br>
 <h3>July 19th 2019</h3>